shauli-ravfogel/academic-kickstart/content/post/inlp/index.md

 #### **Concepts** are manifested in many ways

 As we are going to see, *gender is encoded in multiple directions, not all of them as interpretable as the* $\overrightarrow{he} - \overrightarrow{she}$ *direction.* the projection-based appraoch implictly assumes that gender is encoded in a very low-dimensional linear subsapce (e.g., the first principle coponent of few human-defined directions).
 In fact, gender is correlated with multiple *orthogonal* directions in the embedding space, which cannot be captured in a single direction.
 For instance, when we remove (using a technique we describe later) the information associated with the directions $\overrightarrow{he} - \overrightarrow{she}$, $\overrightarrow{John} - \overrightarrow{Mary}$ and $\overrightarrow{father} - \overrightarrow{mother}$, we retain classification accuracy of 98.7%.
 When removing the first *learned* (rather than pre-specified) direction using our method we fare much better - gender classification accuracy drops to 86% - but is still significantly above random.
 Only after identifying and neutralizing 35 orthogonal directions do we get to random classification accuracy.
-While we demonstrated on gender, we observed it in many other concepts as well.
+While we demonstrated this on gender, we observed a similar phenomenon in many other concepts as well.

 ### Adversarial removal is not exhaustive